Navid200/xDrip/docs/xDripSync.md

 Approve the import.
 ![](./Follow/images/ConfirmxSyncKeyImport.png)

-All that is shown in a clip [here](https://youtu.be/LcgjfbYcWkE).
+All of this is shown in a clip [here](https://youtu.be/LcgjfbYcWkE).
 <br/>

 ---

 #### **Manual setup**
-In some cases, the scan does not work.
+In some cases, the scan may not work.
 You can manually set up the follower:
 Under `Settings` &#8722;> `Hardware Data Source`, select `xDrip+ Sync Follower`.
 Then, go to `Settings` &#8722;> `xDrip+ Sync Settings` and tap on `Handset Group Security Sync Key`.
 Make sure the key matches the key on the same page on the master.
 <br/>

 ---

 #### **Follower has too much control**
 By default, the follower can upload treatments to the master, calibrate it, and even stop sensor on it.
-Disable `Allow follower actions` to remove that possibility.
+To remove this possibility, disable `Allow Follower Actions`.
 ![](./Follow/images/AcceptFollowerActions.png)

-This is allowed so that a parent can have control over a child's master if the child is too young to perform functions like calibration.
-If you are the one calibrating or stopping sensors and don't need the follower to accidentally interfere, you need to disable the following setting.
+This feature is allowed so that a parent can have control over a child’s master if the child is too young to perform functions like calibration.
+If you are the one calibrating or stopping sensors and don’t want the follower to accidentally interfere, you need to disable this setting.

 <br/>

 ---

 #### **Malfunction**
-On both master and follower, ensure that `Settings` &#8722;> `xDrip+ Sync Settings` &#8722;> `Disable all sync features` is disabled (no check mark beside it).
+On both the master and follower, ensure that `Settings` &#8722;> `xDrip+ Sync Settings` &#8722;> `Disable All Sync Features` is disabled (no checkmark beside it).
 ![](./images/DisableAllSyncFeatures.png)

-The `Use xDrip Cloud` setting should be at the same setting on all the phones in the group.
-It should either be all enabled on all the phones in the group.
-Or, it should be disabled on them all.
+The `Use xDrip Cloud` setting should be the same on all phones in the group.
+It should either be enabled on all phones or disabled on all phones.
 <br/>

 ---